MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 The Cincinnati Reds star has been brilliant once again to kick off the 2017 campaign, showing an elite power stroke that we've not seen since his 37-homer performance during his 2010 NL MVP campaign.

-As always, Votto is walking at an elite clip with 51 free passes and a 15.3 percent walk rate, his strikeout rate has is at an all-time low at 11.1 percent and he's made significant strides defensively.
+As always, Votto is walking at an elite clip with 51 free passes and a 15.3 percent walk rate, his strikeout rate is at an all-time low at 11.1 percent, and he's made significant strides defensively.

 1. Paul Goldschmidt, Arizona Diamondbacks (Preseason Rank: 2)